After years of development and investigations in the Storage field we are proud to present the Open-E NAS-R3.

 Set schedule for tapes to be rewritten for new backup.

 SWAP is used to store memory areas on hard drives instead of Random Access Memory (RAM).
-The NAS-R3 software dumps memory to SWAP in case of additional memory is need (e.g. repairing the file system after a degraded RAID).
+The NAS-R3 software dumps memory to SWAP in case of additional memory is needed (e.g. repairing the file system after a degraded RAID).

 Open-E NAS-R3 supports single, dual, multiple or pyramid LCD display configuration.